elliotleelewis/UniY2-ProfessionalDevelopment/README.md

 Simply run `npm install` from the command line in the root directory of the project.

 ## Usage
-To compile assets and to allow the application to run in the browser, run `npm start` from the command line in the root directory of the project.
+To compile assets and to allow the application to run in the browser, run `npm run build` from the command line in the root directory of the project.
 Then just open `index.html` in a browser.

 ## Documentation
 To view documentation, run `npm run docs` from the command line in the root directory of the project.
 Then just open `docs/index.html` in a browser.